lttng/lttng-tools/CONTRIBUTING.md

   * be written in the present tense
   * _not_ exceed 72 characters in length
   * _not_ end with a period

-  * be prefixed with `Fix:` if the commit fixes a bug
+In the case of bug fixes, the patch's subject must be prefixed with `Fix:` and a suitable sub-system name.
+For instance, a patch addressing a bug in the session daemon should start with `Fix: sessiond:`.
+Patches targeting shared code can either use the namespace of the interface or of the internal library, whichever is more precise.

+A non-exhaustive list of common sub-system prefixes follows:

+  * `relayd` (relay daemon).
+  * `sessiond` (session daemon).
+  * `lttng` (LTTng CLI client).
+  * `ust-consumerd` (user space consumer daemon).
+  * `kernel-consumerd` (kernel space consumer daemon).
+  * `consumerd` (common consumer daemon).
+  * `common` (internal `libcommon`).
+  * `trace-chunk` (internal `lttng_trace_chunk_*` interface).
+  * `lttng-ctl` (`liblttng-ctl` library).
+  * `mi` (LTTng client's machine interface).

+When possible, the commit title should describe the issue _as observed_ and not the underlying cause.
+For instance, prefer `Fix:
+sessiond: hang on SIGTERM after session rotation` to `Fix: sessiond: unchecked status on exit`.

-The commit message's body should be as detailed as possible and explain the reasons behind the proposed change.
+The commit message's body must be as detailed as possible and explain the reasons behind the proposed change.
+Keep in mind that this message will be read in a number of years and must still be clear.
 Any related [bug report(s)](https://bugs.lttng.org/projects/lttng-tools/issues) should be mentioned at the end of the message using the `#123` format, where `123` is the bug number: